sphinx-doc/sphinx/doc/latex.rst

 .. module:: latex
    :synopsis: LaTeX specifics.

-The *latex* target does not (yet) benefit from pre-prepared themes like the *html* target does (see :doc:`theming`).
+The *latex* target does not benefit from pre-prepared themes like the *html* target does (see :doc:`theming`).

 Basic customization is available from ``conf.py`` via usage of the